StormDotNet/Storm.NET/README.md

 `Storm.Func` factory came with four flavours mixed from `WithCompare`/`WithoutCompare` and `FromValues`/`FromStates`.

+When a `StormFunc` node is updated, at least one of it dependency should have the `Changed` state to trigger the evaluation.
+That's it, if the dependencies are either not updated or updated without changes, the `Func` is not evaluated and the `StormFunc` is defined as `Unchanged`.
+Even if it was created with the `WithoutCompare` flavor !

-When a `StormFunc` node evaluation fail (throw an exception), it's content is a `Storm.Error`.
+When a `StormFunc` node evaluation fails (throw an exception), it's content is a `Storm.Error`.
 The inner exception contain the original exception.

 When a `StormFunc` node is created using the `FromValues` flavour, it's value is evaluated from the values of the dependencies.
 If one or more dependencies are in an `Error` state, the *Storm function* content is a `Storm.Error` with an inner `AggregateException` contening dependencies errors.